A wart is a small growth that can appear anywhere on the body.

 Common warts, especially around the fingernails and toenails, may be difficult to eliminate completely or permanently.

-The following are the most common types of wart.
+The following are common types of warts.

 Common warts have a firm, raised, rough surface and may appear cauliflower-like.

 Clotted blood vessels are often visible in common warts as small, darkened spots.
-These are known as seed warts.

-Painful verrucae appear on the soles of the feet, heels, and toes.
+Plantar warts, or verrucas, appear on the soles of the feet, heels, and toes.

 - causes pain